Jon Gruden officially resigns as head coach of the Las Vegas Raiders

 I have accepted Jon Gruden’s resignation as Head Coach of the Las Vegas Raiders.Mike Davis, owner of the Las Vegas Raiders

-Gruden’s racist comments came under fire on Friday, after an email revealed Gruden wrote complaining about then head of the NFL’s Players Association, DeMaurice Smith, and wrote to Bruce Allen, then with the Washington Football Team that “Dumboriss Smith has lips the size of Michelin tires.”
+Gruden’s racist comments came under fire on Friday, after the first email was made public and revealed Gruden wrote complaining about then head of the NFL’s Players Association, DeMaurice Smith, and wrote to Bruce Allen, then with the Washington Football Team that “Dumboriss Smith has lips the size of Michelin tires.”

 Gruden had told the Wall Street Journal who first reported on the racist comments that he could not recall the email and added, “I was upset.
 I used a horrible way of explaining it.
 I don’t think he’s dumb.
 I don’t think he’s a liar.
 I don’t have a racial bone in my body, and I’ve proven that for 58 years.”
 Gruden was working for ESPN at the time and the NFL was going through collective bargaining.